sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/my-authorization-server/about/README.md

 # How to pages
 I have put together few pages on how to [signup a user](../signup/README.md), [create a OAuth2 Client](../create-oauth2-app/README.md) with organization and roles.
 I have also put a [Spring Boot app](../java-oauth2-app/README.md) that uses the user to sign-in and retrieve the roles.

+# Using it
+You are welcome to use my Authorization server for creating OAuth2 Client and signinup users.
+This authorization server works only for a small use case and will need more extending.
+This is a demo purposes for some and works well for my use case.

+I might add new features and may restart the server at any time, I will try to release enhancements in the evening hours MDT.